SEO – Search Engine Optimization

 This is a guide to help you, the average business person, understand the basics behind keywords and what it is you’re doing when you optimize a blog post or webpage for specific words or phrases.

-To start, Lamotrigine buy online what exactly is a keyword?
+To start, see url what exactly is a keyword?

 The dictionary definition of a keyword is “a word or concept of great significance.”